JedersonLuz/JedersonLuz/README.md

 # Hi, I'm Jederson Luz 👋🏻🧑🏻‍💻

-I'm a software and machine learning engineer undergraduated as Bachelor in Information Systems at the Federal University of Piauí - UFPI and Master's degree student in Electrical Engineering at the Federal University of Piauí - UFPI.
-Currently I'm working on my own projects building solutions with web and mobile apps, and machine learning.
+I'm a Software and Machine Learning Engineer undergraduate with a Bachelor's in Information Systems at the Federal University of Piauí - UFPI and a Master's student in Electrical Engineering at the Federal University of Piauí - UFPI.
+I'm currently working on my projects building solutions with web and mobile apps, and machine learning.

 ## 🌐 Socials:
 [![Visit Counter](https://visitcount.itsvg.in/api?id=JedersonLuz&icon=0&color=1)](https://visitcount.itsvg.in)